Legal Help After a UPS Truck Crash in Chicago

 This company-mandated distraction is a recipe for disaster.
 We’ve seen UPS drivers rear-end stopped vehicles, drift into bike lanes, and miss red lights while staring at their scanners instead of the road.

-If any of these factors caused your UPS truck accident in Chicago, you have a strong case against UPS—not just the driver.
-Call Blumenshine Law Group at (312) 766-1000 for a free consultation.
+If any of these factors caused your UPS truck accident in Chicago, you have a strong case against UPS, not just the driver.
+Call Blumenshine Law Group at (312) 766-1000 for a free case review.
 We’ll investigate the specific circumstances of your crash and hold UPS accountable for the corporate policies that put you in danger.

 What to Do Immediately After a UPS Truck Hits You